-(1b) The applicant jurisdiction provides IHPA with a written request for recommendations
+(1b) The applicant jurisdiction provides IHPA with a written request for recommendations copies of any intergovernmental agreements, or arrangements between states or territories

-Following the lapse of the relevant time period (two or six months) where the respondent jurisdiction has failed to reimburse the applicant jurisdiction, a health minister may refer the dispute to IHPA for recommendations.
+Following the lapse of the relevant time period (two or six months as outlined in section 2a) where the respondent jurisdiction has failed to reimburse the applicant jurisdiction, a health minister may refer the dispute to IHPA for recommendations.

-The request must be in writing and the jurisdiction is encouraged at a minimum to provide the following information to support the request:
+The request must be in writing and the applicant jurisdiction is encouraged at a minimum to provide the following information to support the request:

-- copies of any intergovernmental agreements, or arrangements between states/territories - relevant information, data and documents to enable IHPA to understand the issues involved - statement detailing the 'reasonable efforts' taken to resolve the dispute with the respondent jurisdiction, including steps in accordance with any applicable agreements, or the reasons why no such steps were taken.
+- relevant information, data and documents to enable IHPA to understand the issues involved - statement detailing the reasonable efforts taken to resolve the dispute with the respondent jurisdiction, including steps in accordance with any applicable agreements, or the reasons why no such steps were taken.